Vitamin Deficiency TestsChoose category

-Symptoms of a vitamin deficiency
+Why perform a vitamin deficiency test?

 We acquire most of our vitamins by consuming food.
-The exception is vitamin D: The sun vitamin can only be produced in our body when the skin is exposed to sunlight.
-Today, however, we spend most of our time indoors, meaning that our skin is only barely exposed to the sun.
+The exception here is vitamin D. The sunshine vitamin can only be produced in our body when the skin is exposed to sufficient sunlight.
+Today, however, we spend most of our time indoors, meaning that our skin is barely exposed to the sun.

-Vitamin deficiency tests from cerascreen
+Vitamin deficiency test kits from cerascreen®